-- 40. The accounting officer must establish and implement an effective system of logistics management, which must include - (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, the coding of items to ensure that each item has a unique number; - (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock: - (c) the placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased; - (f) regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.
+- 39. The accounting officer must establish and implement an effective system of logistics management, which must include - - (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, in coding of items to ensure that each item has a unique number: - (b) The setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock; - (c) The placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) Appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased. - (f) Regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and

+(g) Monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.